Mouse Fire: History

 Mouse Fire was formed in 2006 as a quartet comprising Joey Bruce, Shane Schuch, Aaron Venrick and Justin Carson who came out of several Florida bands.
-Joey Bruce met Shane Schuch in 1990s while Bruce was playing in Saga 24/7 and Schuch was playing with Atom Smashers Named Susie; Carson is a cousin of Bruce and Venrick knew Bruce at high school.
+Joey Bruce met Shane Schuch in 1990s while Bruce was playing in SaGoh 24/7 and Schuch was playing with Atomsmashers Named Suzie; Carson is a cousin of Bruce and Venrick knew Bruce at high school.